hashicorp/f5-terraform-consul-sd-webinar/docs/terraform-2.rst

 	}

-Once the partition is selected you should observe there is a pool named "web_pool" and there is a single pool member.
+Once the partition is selected you should observe there is a pool named "web_pool" and there are two pool members.
 In the next step we will increase the number of NGINX nodes and you will see the change reflected on the BIG-IP.